conda/conda/docs/source/build_tutorials/app.rst

 This tutorial is for Windows, Mac, and Linux users who wish to generate an Anaconda Navigator app conda package from a PyPi package.
 Prior knowledge of conda-build or conda recipes is recommended.

-Note: Not all conda packages can be made into applications.
-Typically, applications are packages that have a graphical user interface.

 Conda build summary
 ~~~~~~~~~~~~~~~~~~~